 After Due Diligence is complete, and both Buyer and Seller have removed this Contingency in writing, escrow is ready to be opened.
 Note that other contingencies such as bank financing and Lease contingency will still be open.
 Escrow will draft the escrow instructions, cash the Buyer Deposit Check, and open escrow once the escrow instructions are signed by all parties.
 During escrow, the Escrow officer will run lien searches, publish the Notice To Creditors, obtain releases from tax authorities including Franchise Tax Board, Dept of Tax & Fees (sales tax-seller’s permit), EDD, etc. The escrow officer will send information requests to the Buyer and Seller during the escrow and documents for signature.

-The SBA lender approval process takes a minimum of 45 days if the buyer and seller promptly send all requested information to the bank.
-Frequently SBA Loans can take 60 days from the time of submission.
+The SBA lender approval process takes a minimum of 60 days if the buyer and seller promptly send all requested information to the bank.
+Frequently SBA Loans can take 90 days from the time of submission.
 Consequently, we typically start the SBA lender approval process before escrow is opened.
 The SBA Lender (Bank) will require information from both buyer and seller in order to approve the loan.
-This will include 3 years of financial statements and tax returns from Buyer And Seller, Personal Financial Statement and resume from Buyer, and other information.
+This will include 3 years of financial statements and tax returns from the Buyer and Seller, a Personal Financial Statement and resume from Buyer, and other information.
 A new or assigned Lease in the name of the Buyer is required prior to the close of escrow.
 We recommend introducing the Buyer to the Landlord as early as possible after escrow is opened to give the Landlord adequate time to review the Buyer’s application and prepare a new lease or assignment of lease.
-Note that if an SBA loan is involved the bank may require a 10 year Lease including options.
+Note that if an SBA loan is involved the bank may require a 10-year Lease including options.
 In some cases, this can be waived if the location is not critical or unique to the business.
 Any required licenses will need to be obtained by The Buyer before escrow can close.

 The close of escrow (COE) and change of possession (COP) occurs when escrow has completed the lien searches, Notice To Creditors, obtained releases from tax authorities, including Franchise Tax Board, Dept of Tax & Fees, and EDD, and when bank funding is ready (if third party financing is being used).
-The new or assigned Lease must be ready prior to close of escrow.
+The new or assigned Lease must be ready prior to the close of escrow.

 Most Purchase Agreements include 30 days of training by the Seller included with the purchase price of the business.
-In some cases this may be longer, rarely it may be shorter as the Buyer needs sufficient time to learn the business.
+In some cases this may be longer, rarely is it shorter as the Buyer needs sufficient time to learn the business.
 In instances where the business is complex such as construction contractors, manufacturing, technical businesses, etc a longer training period may be required.
 In these cases, a consulting agreement is often negotiated where the Seller agrees to stay as a consultant for a specified period of time with mutually agreed compensation.

 For more about how to buy a business preview my book, “Own your Future, Straight Talk about Buying a Business and Building Your Future.”